jmigpin/editor/README.md

     	monitor dots per inch (default 72)
   -emuexec string
-    	shell command to run when starting with -startterminalemu -font value
+    	shell command to run when starting with -startterminalemu
+  - -font value
     	font: regular, medium, mono, or a filename.
 Can be specified multiple times to add to the font theme cycler.
+If a filename is provided, it will automatically register as the "regular" or "mono" alias depending on its properties (the last one provided takes precedence).
-  -fontfallback value
+  - -fontfallback value
     	font filename.
 Can be specified multiple times for glyph fallbacks.
   -fonthinting string
     	font hinting: none, vertical, full (default "full")